Passive income is the dream, right?

-That's what some people seem to think, but if it were that easy everybody would be sitting on a tropical island right now sipping pina coladas.
+That's what some people seem to think, but if it were that easy to create passive income sources, everybody would be sitting on a tropical island right now sipping Piña Coladas.

 Passive income is money that you earn on a regular basis that requires little to no effort to maintain.

-Because some passive income sources are easier and quicker to set up than others.
+Not all passive income sources are equal.
+Some are easier and quicker to set up than others.
 Some require a lot of money, some require a lot of time, and some require both.